 Who do we need to tell?

 There will be lots of different people who will have a stake in the incident you're experiencing.
 This often includes staff and customers, but could also include your board, investors, the general public and the media.
 Make a list of everyone who might need or want information from you about the incident and what they might want to know.
 Different groups will need different information – the information you give your staff is likely to be different to the information you give your customers because they need to do different things.
+Consider what effect any public communication you do will have on your stakeholders and on the people behind the attack.

 What will you tell them?